Flu Shots 101: Who Needs a Flu Shot and When Should I Get One?

 Who should get a flu shot?

-The Centers for Disease Control and Prevention (CDC) recommends that anyone 6 months of age or older should get an annual flu shot, including pregnant women.
+The CDC recommends that anyone six months of age or older should get an annual flu shot, including pregnant women.
 With a flu shot, pregnant women can protect themselves and their developing babies, even in the first few months after birth.

 The exceptions are people who have severe allergies to eggs or vaccine ingredients, or those who have had Guillain-Barré syndrome, a rare disorder in which the immune system attacks nerve cells.
 In these cases, the CDC asks you to talk to a doctor before getting a flu shot.